Naomi is a determined optimist. She believes safety and compliance is part of what you do everyday, it is not a constraint or a condition.

-When it comes to safety and leadership, I feel that the world is swept up in safe behaviour rah-rah, leadership tips and cute memes that don’t actually provide you real guidance.
+When it comes to compliance, safety and leadership, I feel that the world is swept up in behavioural fads, leadership tips that don’t actually provide you real guidance.

-Suddenly safety becomes a pile of paperwork or a great excuse to say ‘Oh, no!
-Sorry, you can’t because of OHS’.
+Suddenly business becomes a bureaucratic pile of paperwork and safety is a great excuse to say ‘Oh, no you can’t that because of OHS’.

-Safety should be about having structure and visibility to identify opportunities and solutions to make the ‘work’ bit work.
-About people feeling protected because leaders value their efforts to make the organisation successful.
-And when we approach this with agility, curiosity and reason – safety leaders emerge and value is created.
+Safety should be about people feeling protected because leaders value their efforts to make the organisation successful.
+Compliance is about having structure and visibility to identify opportunities and solutions to make the ‘work’ bit work.
+When we approach this with agility, curiosity and reason

 As you can see, I am really passionate about what I do.

-Here is my offical bio with me awkwardly talking about myself in the third person.
+Here is my official bio with me awkwardly talking about myself in the third person.

 After more than 10 years on the safety frontline in private industry, Naomi seized an opportunity to work with the regulator at Workplace Health and Safety Queensland in the Enforceable Undertakings (EU) Program.

-In her role, Naomi advised companies from across a broad spectrum – from small to global organisations, from the entertainment industry through to the agricultural industry.
+Naomi has advised companies from across a broad spectrum – from small to global organisations, from the entertainment industry through to the agricultural industry.
 Naomi was also an integral part of the Safety Leadership at Work Reference Group and assisted other safety regulators to implement EU programs within their jurisdictions.

-In early 2016, Naomi founded Safe Expectations – specialising in the facilitation of enforceable undertakings.
+In early 2016, Naomi founded Safe Expectations – a safety start-up specialising in the facilitation of enforceable undertakings.
 Naomi brings her expertise and invaluable regulatory experience to organisations.
 She assists with addressing workplace issues and delivering sustainable improvements that can create enduring change.

 Naomi passionately advocates for the use of restorative justice approaches within safety legislation.